holdno/vue-upload-qiniu/README.md

 ![holdno logo](https://img.holdno.com/apple-touch-icon-114x114-precomposed.png)
 Holdno:vue-upload-qiniu
 ===================
-Attention:The project is only with the qiniu service, Not qiniu development</br>
+Attention:This project uses the uploading service of Qiniu,But it is Not the official product of Qiniu Inc.</br>
 </br>
-This is a [vue2](https://cn.vuejs.org/) component product<br />
+This is a [vue2](https://cn.vuejs.org/) components project<br />
 You can use it in vue**2** to upload some pictures to your [Qiniu](https://www.qiniu.com/) space<br />
-This is my first public product and my first English document<br />
+This is my first public project and my first English document<br />
 Just for fun<br />
 : P<br />
 <br />
-This component does not guarantee the codes can be run properly after you copy them due to it relies on the module relation.
+This components does not guarantee the codes can be run properly after you copy them due to it relies on the module relation.
-As it is a component, you can reference the "vue-upload-qiniu" component to your own project according to the "README" example.<br />
+As it is a components, you can reference the "vue-upload-qiniu" components to your own project according to the "README" example.<br />
 ``` html
 <holdno-upload></holdno-upload>
 <script>